-Later in the day, we made our way to Buena Vista, a farm that this year will be our 5th season purchasing the coffee.
+Later in the day, we made our way to Buena Vista, a farm that this year will be our 5th season purchasing coffee from.
 It’s been a best seller on our menu for many years and when you see the farm, you’d understand why.
-It sits much higher up than Pulcal as far as altitude goes, approximately 1750-1900 metres and overlooks Antigua with Volcan de Agua in the background.
+It sits much higher up than Pulcal, as far as altitude goes, approximately 1750-1900 metres, and overlooks Antigua with Volcan de Agua in the background.

 The farm is terraced beautifully, with very strategically planted shade trees - Ingas - planted throughout the rows of coffee.
 It’s a picturesque farm that produces beautiful coffees.

-It was interesting to see the differences between Pulcal and Buena Vista as they’re not farm from one another geographically, but Buena Vista managed to get far less rain and has had a lot of difficulty maturing the coffee cherries.
-The average coffee plant takes about 8 months from flowering to ripe cherry, and a sufficient rainy season is necessary for the plant to grow and situate itself for a successful crop.
-This year, it’s a shame because Buena Vista and many other surrounding farms are experiencing what we call a bumper crop, where there’s an increased yield of production over the prior year, but due to the lack of rain during the rainy season, a high percentage of the coffee cherries are not fully maturing… Similar to wine, producers can’t control the weather and depend so greatly on it for their success in a season.
+It was interesting to see the differences between Pulcal and Buena Vista as they’re not farmed from one another geographically.
+But Buena Vista managed to get far less rain and has had a lot of difficulty maturing the coffee cherries.
+The average coffee plant takes about 8 months from flowering to ripe cherry.
+A sufficient rainy season is necessary for the plant to grow and situate itself for a successful crop.
+This year, it’s a shame because Buena Vista and many other surrounding farms are experiencing what we call a bumper crop, where there’s an increased yield of production over the prior year, but due to the lack of rain during the rainy season, a high percentage of the coffee cherries are not fully maturing.
+Similar to wine, producers can’t control the weather and depend so greatly on it for their success in a season.

 We’re still excited with having Buena Vista back this coming year.
-We’re sad to see that a lot of the trees and battling through the dry climate and soil conditions, but we think the offering will still be great.
+We’re sad to see that a lot of the trees are battling through the dry climate and soil conditions, but we think the offering will still be great.
 Thanks to the differential in altitude, the trees toward the top of the farm seem to be doing quite a lot better then those toward the bottom.
-We’ll bring in Villasarchi again this year, with the potential of some Java, similar to Pulcal, and we cupped a really unique Geisha that Luis Pedro refers to as Malawi Geisha. *There's a small amount of this planted at Pulcal as well that we're trying to get our hands on :)
+We’ll bring in Villasarchi again this year, with the potential of some Java, similar to Pulcal.
+And we cupped a really unique Geisha that Luis Pedro refers to as Malawi Geisha. *There's a small amount of this planted at Pulcal as well that we're trying to get our hands on.*

 Tomorrow we’re flying to Huehuetenango to meet Zoila Teresa Aguilar, a small producer who last year we featured on our menu.
 Wish us luck!